The Shootout that Ended Prohibition

 Captain Charlie Travers

-After his enlistment was up in 1924 Charlie started lobstering out of New Bedford with his younger brother.
+After his enlistment expired in 1924, Charlie started lobstering out of New Bedford with his younger brother.
+Lobsters fetched ten to fourteen cents per pound at that time.

-Lobsters fetched 10-14 cents a pound.
-Charlie was one of the first to use a car motor in his boat.
-This innovation allowed them to run farther, set more traps and therefore make more money than the other slower boats.
+Charlie used a car motor in his boat, becoming one of the first to do so.
+This innovation allowed the boat to run farther, and therefore allowed Charlie and his brother to set more traps and ultimately make more money than the other, slower boats.

-Charlie found liquor jettisoned by a rum runner that was being pursued by Coast Guard.
+One day while working the Massachusetts coast, Charlie found liquor that had been jettisoned by a Rum Runner being pursued by the Coast Guard.
 He sold the load in New Bedford for more cash than he earned in a month of lobstering.

-1925 - Charlie was only 19 when he was busted aboard the rum runner "Tramp" while trying to run in a load of $10,000 worth of liquor.
-Both men plead not guilty, but were convicted and fined $500 fine.
+In 1925 Charlie was only 19 years of age when he was busted aboard the rum runner boat named "Tramp."
+Charlie and the other crew member attempted to run in a load of $10,000 worth of liquor.
+Both men plead not guilty, but were convicted nonetheless and fined $500.

-“Prohibition marked a confluence of diverse forces: the growing political power of the women’s suffrage movement, which allied itself with the antiliquor campaign; the fear of small-town, native-stock Protestants that they were losing control of their country to the immigrants of the large cities; the anti-immigrant sentiment stoked by World War I”
+In October of 2003 journalist Daniel Okrent became the first public editor of The New York Times.
+Today, Orkent has a house on Cape Cod.
+In his book Last Call: The Rise and Fall of Prohibition, Orkent notes: “Prohibition marked a confluence of diverse forces: the growing political power of the women’s suffrage movement, which allied itself with the antiliquor campaign; the fear of small-town, native-stock Protestants that they were losing control of their country to the immigrants of the large cities; the anti-immigrant sentiment stoked by World War I.”

 In 1927, at the age of 21, Charlie bought the 'Black Duck' out of Gloucester, MA.